GoogleChrome/web.dev/src/site/content/en/notifications/use-push-notifications-to-engage-users/index.md

 The real power of notifications comes from the combination of service workers and push technology.

-*   Service workers can run in the background and display notifications even when your app itself is not visible on screen.
+*   [Service workers](https://developers.google.com/web/fundamentals/primers/service-workers) can run in the background and display notifications even when your app isn't visible on screen.

 *   Push technology lets a server decide when to send notifications.
 A push service creates unique URLs for each subscribed service worker.
 Sending messages to the URL raises events on the service worker.